 WHAT PARTICIPANTS CAN EXPECT

-Participation involves one initial in-person visit and three follow-up phone calls.
-During the 2.5-hour in-person visit, a study team member will perform a comprehensive assessment and install the EARS app on the teen’s smartphone.
-The app will run passively in the background, of the phone, and collect a variety of information.
+Participation involves an initial online visit and three follow-up phone calls.
+During the 2.5-hour online visit, a study team member will perform a comprehensive assessment and install the EARS app on the teen’s smartphone.
+The app will run passively in the background of the phone and collect a variety of information.
 Teens will also complete surveys on their smartphone at various times throughout the study.

 IRB:7630A - MOBILE ASSESSMENT FOR THE PREDICTION OF SUICIDE (MAPS)